zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 > **Important:** Only one of the **web**, **dataviz**, **mobile** and **all** combined JavaScript files can be included at a time, because they contain some shared scripts.
 If widgets from different Kendo UI suites will be used simultaneously, one should either use **kendo.all.min.js** or create a custom combined JavaSript file via the [custom download builder tool](http://www.kendoui.com/custom-download).
-In addition, each of the three combined script files should not be registered together with an individual widget script from the same suite.
+In addition, each of the combined script files should not be registered together with an individual widget script from the same suite.
 For example, `kendo.grid.js` should not be registered together with
 `kendo.web.js` or `kendo.all.js`, because they already include the Grid scripts. **Registering duplicate scripts may cause Javascript errors and unexpected behavior.**

 ## Custom Combined Scripts